inverno-io/inverno-mods/inverno-boot/README.md

 A standard JSON reader/writer based on Jackson `ObjectMapper` is also provided.
 This instance is used across the application to perform JSON conversion operations, a global configuration can then be applied to that particular instance or it can be overridden when creating the *boot* module.

-The global object mapper is configured to use JSR310 for dates which are serialized as timestamps following ISO 8601 representation.
+The global object mapper is configured to use [JSR310][jsr310] for dates which are serialized as timestamps following [ISO 8601][iso8601] representation.